rsksmart/devportal/docs/02-developers/07-rpc-api/02-methods.md

 description: "Easily create, interact and deploy EVM compatible smart contracts using a robust set of JSON RPC methods available through the RPC API."
 ---

 Find below a list of methods available on the RPC API.
+See [how to setup the RPC API](/developers/rpc-api/setup/).

 ## eth_accounts
 - _Method:_ `eth_accounts`
     - Returns a list of addresses owned by the client.
 Since Rootstock RPC API does not store keys, this will always return empty.
 - _Params:_ None
     ```shell
         curl --location 'https://rpc.testnet.rootstock.io/<api-key>' \
     --request POST \